Fixed: USB Drive Not Working on Windows 10

 Solution 1: Check USB Port and Power Supply

-One must make sure the USB and USB port are usable if you would like to make use of USB on Windows 10.
+One must make sure the USB and USB port are usable if you would like to make use of USB flash drive on Windows 10.
 As USB is a data storage device that includes flash memory with an integrated USB interface on Windows 10, now it is widely used.
-Thus it is natural that USB port goes wrong if used frequently.
+It is natural that USB port goes wrong if used frequently.

 You cannot ignore that not only broken USB but also damaged USB port can cause your USB not working or detected on Windows 10.